Arksine/katapult/README.md

 The `-d` option is required.
 The `-b` option defaults to `250000` if omitted.

+If `flashtool` detects that the device is connected via USB, it will check the USB IDs to determine if its currently running Klipper.
+If so, the `flashtool` will attempt to request the bootloader, waiting until it detects Katapult.

-### Request Bootloader (CAN Devices Only)
+### Request Bootloader and Exit

-When the `-r` option is supplied in addition to `-u` (and optionally `-i`) the script will request that the node enter the bootloader.
-The script will then immediately exit, no attempt will be made to upload a new binary over the canbus.
-This is particularly useful for Klipper devices running "USB to CAN bridge mode".
+When the `-r` option is supplied `flashtool` request that the MCU enter the bootloader.
+Flashtool will then immediately exit, no attempt will be made to upload a new binary over the canbus.

+This is particularly useful for Klipper devices configured in "USB to CAN bridge mode".
 These devices upload firmware using DFU and/or Katapult-USB.
 This option allows the user to enter the bootloader without physical access to the board, then use the appropriate tool (`dfu-util` or `flashtool.py -d`) to upload the new binary.

+Additionally, the `-r` option can be used with devices connected to the host over a UART connection to request Klipper's bootloader.

 ## Katapult Deployer